MartinKavik/voting-solana-moonzoon/README.md

 - The crate [solana-client](https://crates.io/crates/solana-client/1.7.12) isn't suitable for the frontend - e.g. the transitive dependency [url](https://crates.io/crates/url/2.2.2) may even double the output Wasm file size. `serde` is another "heavy" dependency that could be replaced in the future.

-- `solana-client` doesn't cover all Solana's real-time APIs currently.
+- `solana-client` doesn't cover all Solana real-time APIs currently.

-- Solana has [rate limits](https://docs.solana.com/cluster/rpc-endpoints) for its APIs.
+- Solana APIs are [rate limited](https://docs.solana.com/cluster/rpc-endpoints).
 We can, for instance, cache responses to avoid client fails.

 - The combination Fetch + Server-Sent Events may be superior to WebSockets in some cases (e.g. better compatibility with proxies and firewalls).
 However it depends on the app requirements.